 Teachers will be regularly observed and all classroom observations will be carried out by those with QTS.
-In addition to formal observations, the Headteacher or other senior leaders with responsibility for teaching standards may "drop in" on lessons in order to evaluate teaching and ensure that high professional standards are maintained.
+In addition to formal observations, the Headteacher or other senior leaders with responsibility for teaching standards may conduct learning walks in order to evaluate teaching and ensure that high professional standards are maintained.
 The duration and frequency of formal and "drop in" observations will vary depending on factors including the individual circumstances of the teacher, the needs of a particular class or subject area, and the overall objectives and priorities of the School.
-In addition, during the Autumn term, all teachers have the opportunity, along with the Head teacher to observe other teaching practitioners in the school.
+In addition, during the year, all teachers have the opportunity, along with the Head teacher to observe other teaching practitioners in the school.

 Other employees who have responsibilities inside or outside the classroom should also expect to have their performance of those responsibilities observed.
-Performance will also be assessed by reference to appropriate information sources (such as pupil achievement data) and other evidence relevant to the employee's job role such as feedback, quality assurance in relation to cleanliness and hygiene.
+Performance will also be assessed by reference to appropriate information sources (such as pupil achievement data, pupil voice) and other evidence relevant to the employee's job role.